 YOUNG TOM: He got his good points.
 You said so yourself.

 VIRGINIA: Honey, that was Fear talking.
 He’s about as bad a man as they come.
 He’s gotta prove he’s strong cause he’s really weak, see, and that’s the worst kinda fella there is.(She smiles at him sweetly through her tears.)
 You’re the strong one.
 Strong and good.
 You stay that way.

 (A LONG HOLD ON Young Tom – he blinks back tears.
 His mother’s words have made a strong impression – have stopped him, figuratively, in his tracks.)

-This is the true story of a son’s coming to grips with his father’s murderous past, and his decision to balance the scales of justice.
+THE STORY: This is the true story of a son’s coming to grips with his father’s murderous past, and his decision to balance the scales of justice.

-This was one of those remarkable stories that seemed to kind of write itself.
+THE BACKSTORY: This was one of those remarkable stories that seemed to kind of write itself.
 When I first met Tom Cherry and heard the tale of his dawning realization concerning the depth of his father’s involvement in the Birmingham church bombing and the death of four little girls, I was shaken.
 And it all seemed to come together in this one scene – the moment his dying mother told him not to grow up like his Daddy.
 Tom had tears in his eyes when he told it to me, and it became the central scene in my script – a scene that was beautifully shot on the very last day of shooting.
 This was a production experience I had nothing to do with.
 I was thrilled that Ving Rhames was in it – I had worked with him years before in the Broadway production of my play The Boys of Winter – and hoped to see him again but was unable to be present during the shooting.
 The resulting film is magnificent, with some phenomenal performances.
 Tom Cherry was very happy with the result, which made us all happy.
 I received Humanitas and Writers’ Guild nominations for my script.